Skip to main content

 Skeleton Dragons Are Broken Now: Why the +88% Splash Buff Changes Everything

-Updated Apr 20267 min readskeleton dragons buffskeleton dragons clash royaleapril 26 2026 balanceclash royale metaskeleton dragons deckbest 4 elixir cardsminion horde counterlavaloon countersplash damage clash royale
+Updated May 202611 min readskeleton dragons buffskeleton dragons clash royaleapril 26 2026 balanceclash royale metaskeleton dragons deckbest 4 elixir cardsminion horde counterlavaloon countersplash damage clash royalemay 2026 balance patchskeleton dragons nerf

 Quick answer: The April 26, 2026 patch increased Skeleton Dragons splash radius from 0.8 to 1.5 tiles — an 88% buff.
 That single change moves Skeleton Dragons from a niche air-clear option to one of the best swarm and air defense units in the entire game.
 Expected usage spike from ~3% to 15-25% within a week.
 Best in beatdown decks, LavaLoon variants, and any deck with a 4-elixir flex slot.
 Hard counters Minion Horde Evolution, Goblin Gang, Skeleton Army, and most air swarms.